anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.rst

    * - ra2.ch.018
      - NFD
      - `Node Feature Discovery <https://kubernetes-sigs.github.io/node-feature-discovery/stable/get-started/index.html>`__
-       must be used to ad vertise the detailed software and hardware capabilities of each node in the Kubernetes Cluster.
+       must be used to advertise the detailed software and hardware capabilities of each node in the Kubernetes Cluster.
      - tbd
      - RI2 4.3.1